CSAFE-ISU/handwriter/inst/python/README.md

 1. Ensure that Python is installed.
 There are several ways: https://www.python.org/downloads/
 2. Clone the `handwriter` repository to your local machine
-3. Install the following python packages: `pip install opencv-python matplotlib`
+3. Install the following python packages: `pip install opencv-python matplotlib ipython jupyter`

-The next set of steps depend on whether you (a) prefer to run the code natively in Python, (b) prefer to run the code from a Jupyter Notebook, or (c) prefer to run the code from R.

-### Option A: Run Natively

 4. Open up a terminal
 5. Change your working directory to the root of the `handwriter` repository.
 For example, on MacOS, you would run `cd /path/to/cloned/handwriter`, replacing the path with the actual path on your local machine.

+The next set of steps depend on whether you (a) prefer to run the code natively in Python, (b) prefer to run the code from a Jupyter Notebook, or (c) prefer to run the code from R.

+### Option A: Run Natively

 6. Launch the Python interpreter by calling:

 ```bash